 Rule 43bis.1(a)

-The examiner is also required to provide a written opinion on novelty, inventive step and industrial application of the claimed invention at the same time as he establishes the international search report.
-The international search report and written opinion together serve to inform the International Preliminary Examining Authorities of the documents and arguments necessary to complete the relevant assessments themselves if international preliminary examination is demanded, as well as informing the designated Offices for the purposes of their consideration of the application in the national phase (the written opinion being transmitted to them in the form of an international preliminary report on patentability (Chapter I of the Patent Cooperation Treaty) if no international preliminary examination report is established under Chapter II of the Treaty).
+The examiner is also required to provide a written opinion on novelty, inventive step and industrial applicability of the claimed invention at the same time as he establishes the international search report.
+The international search report and written opinion together serve to inform the International Preliminary Examining Authorities of the documents and arguments necessary to complete the relevant assessments themselves if a demand for international preliminary examination is made, as well as to inform the designated Offices for the purposes of their consideration of the application in the national phase (the written opinion being transmitted to them in the form of an international preliminary report on patentability (Chapter I of the Patent Cooperation Treaty) if no international preliminary examination report is established under Chapter II of the Treaty).
 Consequently it is essential that the examiner is familiar with the requirements of examination.

 Basis of the Search

-Article 19; Rules 5.2, 13ter, 91.1; Section 208, AI Part 8, AI Annex C
+Article 19; Rules 5.2, 13ter, 91.1; Section 208, AI Annex C